Actipro/Avalonia-Controls/Documentation/topics/bars/getting-started.md

 Once a license is purchased (or a short-term evaluation license is obtained), the license must be registered during application startup to prevent the licensing prompt from being displayed.

-See the section [Licensing](../licensing.md) topic for more details on licensing, including how to apply a license.
+See the [Licensing](../licensing.md) topic for more details on licensing, including how to apply a license.

 }